Skip to main content

 • “These SNES graphics are getting hard on the eyes after 30 years.”

-The story of the game revolves around Jennifer and her friends, who are adopted by a mysterious figure and must survive a night of terror in a mansion, drawing inspiration from Italian giallo horror cinema.
-While the narrative is simple and at times clunky, it effectively builds suspense and intrigue through its twists and multiple endings, encouraging replayability despite some immersion-breaking elements.
-Overall, the atmosphere and plot provide a compelling backdrop for the survival horror experience, even if navigation can be tedious.
+The story revolves around Jennifer and her friends, who are adopted by a mysterious mansion owner and must survive a night stalked by a killer, drawing inspiration from Italian giallo horror cinema.
+While the narrative is simple and at times thin, it features intriguing twists and multiple endings that enhance replayability, despite some clunky gameplay elements that can disrupt immersion.
+Overall, the atmosphere and exploration of the mansion contribute to a compelling, if not entirely scary, experience.

 • “The thin story even undermines the appearance of a significant character later into the adventure, as there is no suggestion they were even a presence in Jennifer's life until the moment you meet them.”